spectrocloud/librarium/docs/docs-content/tutorials/cluster-deployment/pde/deploy-app.md

 ![View of the virtual cluster list](/tutorials/deploy-app/devx_apps_deploy-apps_virtual-cluster-list.webp)

 In the following screen, you will be prompted for the cluster group, virtual cluster name, and the cluster size in terms of CPU, memory, and storage.
-Select beehive for the cluster group, name the cluster `cluster-1`, and allocate 4 CPU, 4 GiB memory, and 2 GiB of storage.
+Select your cluster group, name the cluster `cluster-1`, and allocate 4 CPU, 4 GiB memory, and 2 GiB of storage.
 Click on **Deploy Virtual Cluster** after you have filled out all the required information.

-Palette Dev Engine allows you to deploy up to two virtual clusters into the beehive cluster group.
-Each virtual cluster requires a minimum of 4 CPU, 4 GiB memory, and 2 GiB storage.
-When using the beehive cluster, you can allocate a maximum of 12 CPU, 16 Gib memory, and 20 GiB of storage.
-Check out the [Palette Dev Engine and Quotas](../../../devx/manage-dev-engine/resource-quota.md) documentation to learn more about limits.

 It will take a few minutes for the virtual cluster to deploy.
 In the meantime, navigate to the left **Main Menu** and click on **App Profiles**.